-Not only is the press effective in evaluating corporate speech and in unmasking misleading claims regarding issues of public concern; it is the preferred means of doing so. "[S]elf-government suffers when those in power suppress competing views on public issues 'from diverse and antagonistic sources.' " Bellotti, 435 U.S. at 777 n.12 (quoting Associated Press, 326 U.S. at 20).
+Not only is the press effective in ventilating corporate speech and in unmasking misleading claims regarding issues of public concern, but it is the preferred means of doing so. "[S]elf-government suffers when those in power suppress competing views on public issues 'from diverse and antagonistic sources.' " Bellotti, 435 U.S. at 777 n.12 (quoting Associated Press, 326 U.S. at 20).
 Accordingly, "[t]he very purpose of the First Amendment is to foreclose [the government] from assuming guardianship of the public mind" through unnecessarily regulating the content of public debate.
 Riley v.
 National Federation of the Blind, 487 U.S. 781, 791 (1988) (quoting Thomas v.
 Collins, 323 U.S. 516, 545 (1945) (Jackson, J. concurring)).
 Whenever the press presents the public with adequate information to assess the accuracy of a speaker's claim, "the people in our democracy are entrusted with the responsibility for judging and evaluating the relative merits of the conflicting arguments."
 Bellotti, 435 U.S. at 791 (emphasis added).
-False statements in this context often highlight the truth.